SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 ![health-endpoint]

-As we discussed above, the page loaded with a status of 200 and output information to help application platforms gain a deeper "knowledge" of app health.
+As we discussed above, the fact that the page loaded (status of 200) is the first communication to the application's platform that it is healthy.
+Secondarily the application has output information to help  certain platforms gain a deeper knowledge of app health.
+Learn more about the health endpoint [here](https://steeltoe.io/docs/3/management/health).

 ## Discover the info endpoint